Is that the king of the jungle? No, it’s a Chow Chow! With their lion’s mane coats and thick golden fur, Chows are truly an eye-catching breed.

 Who is the best human for a Chow Chow?

-Chow Chows are great for city and flat living, as they tend to keep to themselves for the most part.
+Chow Chows are great for city and apartment living, as they tend to keep to themselves for the most part.
 Though they’re trainable, Chow Chow’s may get overwhelmed with too many things happening around them, so families with older children or single people might work best for this breed.
-They tend to be reserved at times, but Chow Chow’s love their favourite human and will wag their signature curly tail just for you.
-And if you can’t be around as much as you’d like to be, you can find a local sitter on Rover.com who offers dog boarding and can give your dog all the attention they deserve while you’re gone.
+They tend to be reserved at times, but Chow Chow’s love their favorite human and will wag their signature curly tail just for you.

 Getting a Chow Chow puppy